-As of March 31, 2024, we had a backlog of \$7,700.
+As of March 31, 2025, we had a backlog of \$2,238.
 The amount of backlog represents revenue that we anticipate recognizing in the future, as evidenced by purchase orders and other purchase commitments received from customers, but on which work has not yet been initiated or with respect to which work is currently in progress.
-Backlog at March 31, 2024, was comprised of the following elements: 40% in purchases of DC power systems by telecommunications customers in the U.S., 50% in purchases by telecommunications customers outside the U.S., 8% in purchases by customers in the military markets, and 2% in purchases by customers in other markets.
-We believe the majority of our backlog will be shipped within the next six to twelve months.
+Backlog at March 31, 2025, was comprised of the following elements: 86% in purchases of DC power systems by telecommunications customers in the U.S., 7% in purchases by customers in the military markets, and 8% in purchases by customers in other markets.
+We believe the majority of our backlog will be shipped within the next six months.